 - Pearl’s Roadside BBQ Restaurant: quick service BBQ

-- Porto’s Bakery and Café: Cuban bakery
+- Porto’s Bakery and Café: famous Cuban bakery

 Closures & Coming Soon

 Disneyland is always evolving and changing, so you can also expect some closures and construction this year too.
-There are always a number of short term attraction closures on calendar, so always be sure to check official Disneyland sources before your trip for those.

-Major things to watch include the following:
+More major closures to watch include the following:

-Essential Tips for Disneyland Planning & Touring in 2025
+Essential Tips for Disneyland Planning & Touring in 2026

-So now that all of those dates are out of the way, how do you plan your Disneyland vacation differently in 2025?
+So now that all of those dates are out of the way, how do you plan your Disneyland vacation differently in 2026?
 And how do you approach touring the parks in new ways?
 Here are all my very best practical tips.

 Plan Earlier!

 Remember the days when you could wake up and decide to go to Disneyland for the day?
-Or if you are not a local but are within a few hours driving distance, the days when you could decide mid-week to head down to Disneyland for the weekend?
+Or if you are not a local but are within a few hours driving distance, the days when you could decide on Thursday to head down to Disneyland for the weekend?
 While I won't say those days are long gone, they are certainly fewer and farther between.

 With a seemingly limitless amount of interest in the California parks, the demand for Disneyland has continued to exceed supply many times of year.
 That means you need to plan early to be able to go at all - to find theme park reservation availability, to lock in a hotel that doesn't cost and arm and a leg, and to book flights to Disneyland if you are coming from longer distances.

 How early is early enough?
 Thankfully, supply and demand have normalized a bit so you don't need to plan quite as early as you might have in 2021 and 2022 especially.
-But even still, I'd say you often need to plan at least a couple of weeks in advance from drive markets.
-I'd recommend a month or more if you are coming by air or hope to go at peak times like the holidays.
-If you want to snag the best pricing and availability for hotels, at least several months in advance is necessary.
+But even still, I'd say you often need to plan at least a week or two in advance from drive markets.

 Secure Theme Park Reservations ASAP